graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

 ## What is GraalVM?

-GraalVM is a high-performance JDK distribution that can accelerate any Java workload running on the HotSpot JVM.

-GraalVM Native Image ahead-of-time compilation enables you to build lightweight Java applications that are smaller, faster, and use less memory and CPU.
-At build time, GraalVM Native Image analyzes a Java application and its dependencies to identify just what classes, methods, and fields are absolutely necessary and generates optimized machine code for just those elements.
+[GraalVM](https://www.oracle.com/in/java/graalvm/) is a high-performance JDK distribution that accelerates Java workloads.
+GraalVM Native Image ahead-of-time compilation builds your Java application into a native executable that is small, starts fast, and uses less memory and CPU.
+Leading Java microservices frameworks such as Spring Boot, Micronaut, Quarkus and Helidon support GraalVM Native Image.

 GraalVM Enterprise Edition is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.

 ## What is Micronaut?

-Micronaut is a modern, JVM-based framework to build modular, easily testable microservice and serverless applications.
+[Micronaut](https://micronaut.io/) is a modern, JVM-based framework to build modular, easily testable microservice and serverless applications.
 By avoiding runtime reflection in favor of annotation processing, Micronaut improves the Java-based development experience by detecting errors at compile time instead of runtime, and improves Java-based application start time and memory footprint.
 Micronaut includes a persistence framework called Micronaut Data that precomputes your SQL queries at compilation time making it a great fit for working with databases like MySQL, Oracle Autonomous Database, etc.

 Micronaut uses GraalVM Native Image to build lightweight Java applications that use less memory and CPUs, are smaller and faster because of an advanced ahead-of-time compilation technology.

 ## What is Cloud Shell?

-Cloud Shell is a free-to-use browser-based terminal accessible from the Oracle Cloud Console.
-It provides access to a Linux shell with pre-authenticated OCI CLI and other pre-installed developer tools.
-You can use the shell to interact with OCI resources, follow labs and tutorials, and quickly run commands.
+[Cloud Shell](https://www.oracle.com/devops/cloud-shell/) is a free-to-use browser-based terminal accessible from the Oracle Cloud Console.
+It provides access to a Linux shell with preinstalled developer tools and a pre-authenticated OCI CLI.
+You can use the shell to interact with OCI resources, follow labs and tutorials, and quickly run utility commands.

-GraalVM Enterprise Native Image and JDK 17 are preinstalled in Cloud Shell.
+GraalVM Enterprise JDK 17 and Native Image are preinstalled in Cloud Shell, so you don’t have to install and configure a development machine to get started.

 ## Step 1: Launch Cloud Shell